 Its unique charm draws people in with its whimsical setting and layout.
-In a city like Venice where flooding is less of a natural disaster, and more of an ongoing annoyance, a bookstore might seem like a bad idea.
+In a city like Venice, where flooding is less of a natural disaster and more of an ongoing annoyance, a bookstore might seem like a bad idea.

-Acqua Alta combated this by aesthetically stacking books in waterproof bins, bathtubs, and even a full-size gondola.
+Acqua Alta combatted this by aesthetically stacking books in waterproof bins, bathtubs, and even a full-size gondola.
 Their name in Italian means “Bookstore of High Water,” and they’ve also proclaimed themselves “the most beautiful bookstore in the world.”

 Decide what’s most of interest to you and make time to visit those places, all of which you can admire from the outside or pay a small fee or donation to enter.